 A review of 51 separate studies found that music has a powerful triple-action on your heart rate, brain activity and release of biochemical stress-reducing effects (Cervellin & Lippi, 2011).
 Brilliant!

-2. Music can pick up you
+2. Music can pick you up

 A good tune puts a smile on your face and motivates you to learn (Gold et al, 2019), and can even relieve symptoms of depression, especially classical and meditative sounds (Trappe, 2009, Schafer et al 2013).